MeganMFisher/react-motion-demo/README.md

 ## Spring():

 Used in conjunction with the components above.
 Specifies the how to animate to the destination value, e.g. spring(10, {stiffness: 100, damping: 20}) means "animate to value 10, with a spring of stiffness 100 and damping 20".

+You have to pass in a number to the spring as the first parameter.
+React motion does some physics calculations or react motion magic.

 ## Spring Presets: